winston1214/Object_Counting/README.md

 ### Description
 **Algorithms for calculating the number of people and cars in CCTV.**

-**You can extract statistics on how many people or cars there were by time zone.**
+**You can extract statistics on how many people or cars there were by time zone.(Now set to every 1 minute)**

 ### How to do?